 Once the MH-3 SOE and the PS/MH-2 SOE are both constructed, microtunneling between the two for sewer line installation will commence.
 The 30-inch diameter microtunnel boring machine (MTBM) is lowered into the "launch pit" (which could be MH-2 or MH-3) to begin tunneling through rock to the receiving pit.
 Microtunneling proceeds approximately 6 feet per day, or approximately 40 days for this project.
+Dewatering of the MH-3 SOE will continue over this duration.

 The MTBM has connections for water supply (initially charged with potable water) and slurry return.
 The fluid is not a drilling mud, rather water conveying rock chips directly from the MTBM to an aboveground separator, where water is returned to the MTBM and rock cuttings are removed for management along with excavated rock and soil.
+Any significant karst voids along the microtunnel path will be grouted then drilled through in order to limit groundwater management by the tunneling water circulation system.

-Once tunneling is complete, the 24-inch sewer line is isntalled/pushed through from one end and grouted in place.
+Once tunneling is complete, the 24-inch sewer line is installed/pushed through from one end and grouted in place.

-The sewer line will be connected to MH-3 (which is likely to be removed and replaced within the SOE) and the SOE then backfilled with jmported stone or site soil (after sampling and subject to MDE approval per Sections 5.3 and 5.4.
+The sewer line will be connected to MH-3 (which is likely to be removed and replaced within the SOE) and the SOE then backfilled with imported stone or excavated soil from PS Site soil (after sampling and subject to MDE approval per Sections 5.3 and 5.4).

-2.2.2 Plans and Permits
+2.3.2 Plans and Permits